 The initiative is a research-based, multi-year, targeted paid digital campaign developed by credit unions to increase consumer consideration for the credit union brand.
-The paid digital campaign is designed to work in collaboration with contributing credit unions in each state who use the customizable marketing assets to connect themselves to the campaign.
+The paid digital campaign is designed to work in collaboration with participating credit unions in each state who use the customizable marketing assets to connect themselves to the campaign.

 Prior to launching the Credit Union Awareness initiative, we conducted extensive consumer research to determine our opportunities and challenges as a movement.
 We started with a foundational baseline survey of 1,500 non-members and a consumer segmentation survey with 2,400 non-members.
 We also conducted nationwide focus groups with non-members and members that yielded insights into public opinion on credit unions.
 In addition, we have done regional research to better understand local perspectives and differences in attitudes across the country.